clowder-framework/extractors-cv/bisque/README.md

 **Important**: Your username/passwords must be entered in the Python config files (config.py).
 To do so, search for and change bisqueUser='' and bisquePassword='' to your info, for example bisqueUser='myusername' and bisquePassword='mypassword'.

+To use this extractor you will need pymedici installed.
+You can either install it, or you can create a link to the pymedici repository.
+Assuming that the pymedici repository is cloned in the same folder as this repository you can execute the following code `ln -s $(cd "../../pyMedici/pymedici" && pwd -P) pymedici`.

+In config.py you will need to set the URL to point to rabbitmq (https://www.rabbitmq.com/uri-spec.html).
+For example to connect to rabbitmq running on the localhost with default parameters you can use the following URL: amqp://guest:guest@localhost:5672/%2f

 This extractor was tested on a 64-bit Mac OS using Python 2.7.5.

 ## Overview